unilock/Yttr/docs/replicator.md

 # Replicator *(0.4.2)*

 Replicators are normally-Creative-only items that can infinitely duplicate a given item.
-They can be retrieved from the Yttr creative tab, or REI, or /give, whatever you have available.
+They can be retrieved from the Yttr creative tab, EMI, or /give, whatever you have available.

 A Replicator can be placed like a block, and once right-clicked with any item, it will be configured to produce that item.
 It can be used with automation such as hoppers, and acts as an infinite source